• Skip to primary navigation

 Galaxy Note 10 and Galaxy Note 1o Plus do not have the traditional notification LED (as explained in the missing features of Galaxy Note 10).
 So, you cannot know whether the battery is fully charged or not without checking the screen.

-Please note, you should wait till the status of “charged.”
+Please note you should wait till the status of “charged.”
 100%, which is an estimation, does not mean fully charged.

 Step 5: Disconnect Galaxy Note 10 from the wall charger

-If it is convenient, you can disconnect the phone from the charger after Galaxy Note 10 is fully charged.
+If it is convenient, you can disconnect the phone from the charger after the Galaxy Note 10 is fully charged.

 Leaving a fully charged Galaxy Note 10 on the charger will NOT cause any damage to the phone.
 It only creates a marginal strain on the battery (it is not good for the battery, but it will not cause any noticeable damage to the battery either).
 If you charge Galaxy Note 10 overnight, it is NOT necessary to get up in the wee hours to unplug the charger.